-In developing compensation principles and strategies, the Compensation Committees considered the current and prospective business environment for Sempra Energy and its subsidiaries and took into account numerous factors including:
+In developing compensation principles and strategies, the Compensation Committees considered the current and prospective business environment for Sempra Energy and its subsidiaries and took into account numerous factors, including:

 - .
-The substantially larger size and broader scope of Sempra Energy's operations over those of either Enova Corporation or Pacific Enterprises. - .
-The rapidly changing and increasingly competitive environment in which Sempra Energy and its subsidiaries would operate. - .
+The rapidly changing and increasingly competitive environment in which Sempra Energy and its subsidiaries operate. - .
 The need to retain experienced executives of outstanding ability and to motivate them to achieve superior performance. - .
 The need to attract executive talent from broader markets as the utility and energy industries continue to rapidly evolve. - .
 The need to strongly link executive compensation to both annual and long term corporate, business unit and individual performance. - .
 The need to strongly align the interests of executives with those of shareholders.

-As a result of this review, the Compensation Committees approved a compensation program designed to meet these objectives and encourage executives to achieve superior shareholder returns.
+As a result of this review, the Compensation Committees approved the continuation of the compensation program developed in 1998 and designed to meet these objectives and encourage executives to achieve superior shareholder returns.
 The program includes the following elements.

 - .
 An emphasis on "pay-for-performance" with a substantial portion of total compensation reflecting corporate, business unit and individual performance. - .
-An emphasis on stock incentives closely aligning the interests of executives with those of shareholders. - .
+An emphasis on stock incentives closely aligning the interests of executives with those of shareholders.

+- .
 An emphasis on total compensation with base salaries generally targeted at or near median general industry levels for comparable sized companies and with the annual cash and long term equity incentives providing opportunities to earn total compensation at significantly higher levels for superior corporate, business unit and individual performance. - .
 An appropriate balance of short term and long term compensation to retain talented executives, reward effective long term strategic results and encourage share ownership. - .
-An emphasis on placing at risk, through equity and other performancebased incentives, a greater portion of an executive's total compensation as levels of responsibility increase.
+An emphasis on placing at risk, through equity and other performance-based incentives, a greater portion of an executive's total compensation as levels of responsibility increase.